 I used to buy bread from a bakery but not any more, not when I can have it fresh and hot right out of the oven.
 And it’s the only bread I use for my delicious garlic bread too.
 Anyone I have served this no-knead bread to says, “Wow!
 This is the best bread I have ever had.
 Where did you get it?”
 They can’t believe I made it myself.
 And you can too.
 Click here for the recipe. – Jenny Jones

 A genius baker named Jim Lahey invented the process of baking bread in a Dutch oven.
 His original method was to stir together a simple dough, let it rest overnight for 12 to 18 hours, and bake the bread the next day.
-It essentially steams the bread inside the pot, to mimic the professional bread ovens that create steam and that’s what gives bread that beautiful golden, crispy crust.
-The result is nothing short of spectacular.
-I remember the first time I made the overnight bread, I couldn’t believe how amazing this bread was.
+Steam is created inside the pot to mimic the professional bread ovens that create steam and that’s what gives bread that beautiful golden, crispy crust.
+I remember the first time I made this overnight bread, I couldn’t believe how it turned out.

-And here’s the good news: It doesn’t have to be overnight any more because that whole process takes more than 20 hours.
-With this easy recipe, you can make the bread the day you want it and it takes less then five minutes of prep.
+And here’s the good news: It doesn’t have to be overnight because with this faster recipe, you can make the bread the day you want it and it takes less then five minutes of prep.
 And there’s no kneading!
-The main difference is that with the overnight method you use cold water and with this faster method, it’s hot water.
+The main difference is that with the overnight method you use cold water and with this faster method, it’s hot water (up to 130° F will not kill the yeast).
+I’m thrilled to be sharing this fantastic and faster no knead bread.
 You can do this!
-I’m thrilled to be sharing this easy recipe.
-Click here for the recipe & video of my Faster No Knead Bread.
-Click on the photo below for the Whole Wheat version. – Jenny Jones
+Click here for the recipe. – Jenny Jones

 These are the only chocolate chip cookies I make because they use less butter, less sugar, have more fiber and heart-healthy fats, and they are delicious!
 Most recipes call for a 1/2 cup of butter but mine… 3 tablespoons!
 Most recipes use all-purpose flour but mine… have whole wheat pastry flour.
 And guess what else?
 Olive oil!
 You don’t have to give up chocolate chip cookies when you can make them this much healthier.
 I’m using extra light olive oil in most of my baking these days.
 These cookies have lots of toasted nuts for extra protein and the darkest chocolate chips I can find.
 Sometimes, I chop up some high quality dark chocolate, like Scharffen Berger, and make that my chocolate chips.